Chinese red-headed centipede: Cancer research

-For hundreds of years, S. s. mutilans was used in traditional Chinese medicine for cancer treatment and other curative effects.
+For hundreds of years, S. mutilans was used in traditional Chinese medicine for cancer treatment and other curative effects.
 Arthropod medicines were found to have a high level of antitumour effect in modern studies, and centipede is one of the major constituents of such medication.
 Extraction from these centipedes was found to be effective in controlling the proliferation of HepG2 cells (liver cancer).
 The mechanism by which the centipede extract alleviates liver cancer is related to the regulation of PI3/AKT, STA3, and MAPK signalling pathways.

 Water extracts from the dried whole body of this species were reported to have antitumour properties, and would lead to enhanced immune responses.
 SPPC is a polysaccharide-protein complex that can be extracted from the centipede by pouring hot water over the powdered, dried body of the organism.
 In mice clinical trials, SPPC was found to effectively suppress the growth of S180 cancer cell in mice by promoting both specific and nonspecific immune responses.
 H22-bearing mice were found to have extended survival time with the administration of SPPC.